Master of Science in Computer Science

 1501662 Topics in Database Systems 3

-OO data modelling; OO DBs; version management; schema evolution; query processing and optimization; transaction management; authorization and security in OO databases; client/server environment and distributed databases; and deductive databases.
+OO data modeling; OO DBs; version management; schema evolution; query processing and optimization; transaction management; authorization and security in OO databases; client/server environment and distributed databases; and deductive databases.

 This course helps the student explore specific areas of interest or enables him/her to develop in-depth research in a field of interest.
 The topic should be related to the area of interest in which the student is planning to prepare his/her thesis.
 The course helps the student to develop his/her critical thinking and analysis.
 The registration in this course and its topic should be approved in advance by the student's potential thesis supervisor and the program coordinator.